 When I talk about discipline, I don’t mean punishment or compliance.
 Real discipline comes from within, not from external sources such as your parents, teachers, bosses, etc. The discipline you have inside you is your chief source of power.

 There are times when we do the things we should do, and that’s fine.
 Then, there are those times when we may not feel like doing things for emotional/irrational reasons.
 It is during those times that we need to do what we don’t feel like doing.
 This is what separates the pro from the amateur.
 While an amateur is driven by feelings, a pro is driven by values.
-As my friend and health expert, Adam Gilbert, says, we should make discomfort our compass.
+We need to make discomfort our compass.
 The obstacle is the way.

 Self-discipline is the ability to make yourself do what you should do when you should do it whether you feel like it or not.
 And because you have committed to doing that thing before, you’re accountable to yourself.